-Arkansas has some of the weakest gun laws in the country and one of the highest gun death rates.
+Arkansas has some of the weakest gun laws in the country and the ninth-highest gun death rate.
 State lawmakers must act to close loopholes and enact lifesaving reforms.

 What Arkansas Does Well